-- 5.1 Power NI must finance a range of fixed capital assets and working capital requirements to finance its overall function.
+- 5.1 Power NI must finance a range of fixed capital assets, working capital requirements and collateral requirements in order to finance the performance of its functions as a whole.
 As a service business, the company's fixed asset base, primarily consisting of investment in IT software and hardware is relatively small.
-Its overall capital requirement is dominated by a range of collateral requirements necessary to engage in the energy market, purchase network services or provide collateral in respect of hedging contracts.
-While much of this collateral is posted a short time in advance of purchase and payment for energy and network services, it persists on a rolling basis as a working capital. - 5.2 In some cases, the company must either post cash as collateral or it can provide a letter of credit or other security in lieu of a cash posting.
-However, in some cases the company does not post any collateral against potential future liabilities.
-In the remainder of this chapter, we will refer to cash investment or collateral posting as equity and other capital as contingent capital. - 5.3 In its Business Plan submission, the company estimated its capital requirement for the SPC25 Price Control period as £308m.
-The company estimated the cost of financing this working capital as £33.6m per annum, calculated as shown in Table 5.1.
+Its overall capital requirement is instead dominated by day-to-day working capital needs and a range of collateral capital requirements necessary to engage in the energy market, purchase network services or provide collateral in respect of hedging contracts. - 5.2 Specifically, as regards Power NI's relationships with counterparties, we observe that, in some cases, the company must either post cash as collateral or it can provide a letter of credit or other security such as a parent company guarantee in lieu of a cash posting.
+In other cases, the company does not post any collateral against potential future liabilities.
+In the draft determination, we made a distinction between actual cash injections funded by equity shareholder equity and other forms of 'contingent capital'.
+We have continued with this convention in this final determination. - 5.3 In its Business Plan submission, the company estimated its capital requirement for the SPC25 Price Control period as £308m.
+The company estimated the cost of financing this capital as £33.6m per annum in nominal terms, calculated as shown in Table 5.1.
+In its response to the draft determination, the company provided a revised estimate for net margin of £29.6m per annum or 4.0% of forecast revenue.